stoptime/hyde-hyde-mateo/README.md

 Current changes are related to colors, layout, and performance.

 ## Noteworthy Updates
 * 1/7/2020 - inlined primary/print theme css (not toc related).
 If your compressed css is under 10kb, this is good - improved my mobile page score from 76 to 94.
+[Lazysizes](https://github.com/aFarkas/lazysizes) is now baked into the theme, check the link for how to use.

 ### In the works:
 * Search